No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 Without a careful study of Warren Buffet, the “Oracle of Omaha” and self-made investing billionaire, no investment banking education would be complete.
 Some say this book is a better telling of Buffett’s life and work than his autobiography.
 However, this is not a fairytale of a man’s life.
 Instead, it’s a gritty account of his business and work.

-This bestseller focuses on how Warren Buffet has followed Benjamin Graham’s teaching of finding companies with undervalued stocks, acquiring these stocks, and holding them until their value was commensurate with the company’s worth.
+This bestseller focuses on how Warren Buffet followed Benjamin Graham’s teaching of finding companies with undervalued stocks, acquiring them, and holding them until their value was commensurate with the company’s worth.
 Regardless of your opinion on Mr. Buffet, you should understand his unique investment approach and how he built his Berkshire Hathaway empire.

 11. The Accidental Investment Banker: Inside the Decade That Transformed Wall Street

 This book is a fascinating account of an investment banker who lived through the exciting times of the 1990s.
 Jonathan A. Knee discusses the behind-the-scenes effects of the dot-com bubble and how it ultimately led to its bursting during his tenure as an investment banker at Goldman Sachs and Morgan Stanley.
 “The goal was to do deals, generate revenues, and get noticed… whatever the cost, particularly when someone else bore that cost.”